StageGuillaumeVerrier/stage_guillaume/README.md

   f.
 Fundamentals of Aerodynamics and Wind Tunnels;
     in aerodynamics the two main forces are the lift and drag forces, the lift force is perpendicular to the flow of fluid        around a solid (air flow around an aircraft for exemple) the drag force is opposed to the movement of the solid.
+    Due to the limitation of a wind tunneln in order to create a similar flow around a model and around a real aircraft, condition of similarity must be respected (same Reynold's number for each model)

 2. Review of basic instrumentation required for experiments on the topics present at assignment 1;